towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/pnet.markdown

 title: pnet
 categories:
   - tcp_udp_ip
+encoding: UTF-8
 ---

-PNET    \- IO\-function for TCP and UDP comunation in matlab.
+PNET    - IO-function for TCP and UDP comunation in matlab.

     This function can be called with different options/commands to operate on tcp/udp/ip connection in matlab.
 It supports data transfer with different data types and byte orders.
-The function is implemented as an MEX\-file that needs to be
+The function is implemented as an MEX-file that needs to be

 General syntax
 ==============